tiffanybatarseh/EE282/HW2_TiffanyBatarseh.md

 mkdir Protocols
 ```

+### Question 1 Comments:
+This was very well done.
+I would just recommmend using mkdir -p as this allows for ignoring the directory if it already exists.
+The other thing is rmdir will only remove empty directories, rm -rf will remove directories with files in them, but be warned since the -f option will not prompt you for removal of files and also be very careful when using this with wildcards i.e. *

 2. Let's explore the best methods to extract information from a matrix vs. a data frame.
 You have a data frame (mlbsubset loaded in previously) loaded into your R workspace.
 Create a small matrix in your workspace.
 Get the second column in the matrix.
 Now, get only the second column in the data frame, represented as a column.
 What happens if you try to get the second column out of the data frame with double brackets or with the same syntax/code as you did with the matrix?
 How would you get a single value from the matrix?

 Answer: